RuanMarais/UCT_metagenomics/README.md

 - `--metadata, -a` - (Required) The filepath to the metadata file.

-- `--input_folder, -i` - (Default=CWD) The path to the folder containing the paired-end reads to be processed.
+- `--input_folder, -i` - (Required) The path to the folder containing the paired-end reads to be processed.

 - `--output_folder, -o` - (Default=CWD) The path to the folder where the output files will be written.